JuliaFolds2/OhMyThreads.jl/docs/src/literate/tls/tls.md

 true
 ````

-However, this approach doesn't solve the offset issue and, even worse, makes the parallel code
+However, this approach has serious shortcomings.

+1. It can easily be broken if someone doesn't know that the `scheduler = :static`
+option is required for correctness, and removes it in a refactor.
-non-composable: If we call other multithreaded functions within the `tmap` or if
+2. It makes the parallel code  non-composable: If we call other multithreaded functions
-our parallel `matmulsums_perthread_static` itself gets called from another parallel region
+within the `tmap` or if our parallel `matmulsums_perthread_static` itself gets called
-we will likely oversubscribe the Julia threads and get subpar performance.
-Given these
+from another parallel region we will likely oversubscribe the Julia threads and get subpar
-caveats, we should therefore generally take a different approach.
+performance.
+3. It can waste memory by creating too many temporary storage slots since `maxthreadid()`
+can give an over-estimate of the number of slots needed for the computation.

+While the above pattern might be the easiest to migrate to from the incorrect pattern,
+we do not recommend it.
+We instead urge you to use task-local-storages, or the `Channel`
+based techniques described below:

 ### The safe way: `Channel`